From Spiritual Bypassing to Embodied Spirituality

 Bypassing is any pattern that keeps us from feeling what is here.

 It is an intelligent coping strategy that helped us to avoid overwhelm.
 The nervous system learned early on that certain feelings or expression, were too much.
-Too likely to get us rejected or unable to ope.
+Too likely to get us rejected or unable to cope.
 So it found ways around them.

 Examples of some common bypass patterns in people doing healing work are: 1) Perfectionism: endlessly refining and improving to avoid simply being with what is; and 2) People-pleasing: staying so focused on others’ comfort that your own truth never surfaces.